 It's been a busy "lame duck" session in the Michigan legislature in Lansing these past weeks, and we will get the full story from our local Representative, George Darany, for the full hour.
 Note: this show will be available as a podcast for listening anytime after broadcast: click on Talk Shows--WHFR Journal--(select date).

-"Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects, will feature songs that loosely focus on activities and experiences as well as a celebration of "home," as a kickoff to this weekend's Homecoming Festival!
-Join host DJ Phil Maq on Thursday, August 2nd at 10:00 AM for his clever and unusual takes on music!
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will split its time this week between Christmas and the upcoming Mayan calendar event.
+Believe it or not, there are even similarities between the two.
+Join host DJ Phil Maq on Thursday, December 20th, at 10:00AM for his clever and unusual takes on music!

 Monday FORUM, 12-17-12, 6-7 PM: "The Story of Christmas: a Pageant from Washington National Cathedral"